beiller/beiller.github.io/resume.md

 - Develop faster validation and backtesting pipelines for model implementation and unified feature generation to speed up deployments of new models
 - Unified many critical credit APIs with zero downtime and zero bug launches through the extensive use of test driven development (TDD) for critical APIs

 ### Liquor Control Board of Ontario (LCBO)
 #### Senior Application Developer
 ##### March 2017 - Sept 2019
-Development team lead at the world's largest alcohol retailer coordinating cloud APIs with beautiful customer focused interfaces, mentoring internal, external, on-shore and off-shore development teams.
+Development team lead at the world's largest alcohol retailer coordinating cloud APIs with beautiful customer focused interfaces, mentoring internal, external, on-shore and off-shore development teams

 - Performing code reviews, mentoring developer teams, approval of source code changes based on pull request workflows
 - Leading e-commerce backend and frontend development team of 4 using Java/JSP and Javascript